 Sacred Music at St. John Cantius

-Except when otherwise indicated, Gregorian Chant propers and ordinaries of the Mass are sung every Sunday at the 9:00 am and 11:00 a.m.
-Ordinary Form of the Mass (2002 Missale Romanum), and the 12:30 p.m.
-Extraordinary Form of the Mass (1962 Missale Romanum).
+Except when otherwise indicated, Gregorian Chant propers and ordinaries of the Mass are sung every Sunday at the 9:00 AM and 11:00 AM according to the 2002 Missale Romanum, and the 12:30 PM according to the 1962 Missale Romanum.
 Music is sung by the parish choirs and in Latin unless otherwise noted.

 The Resurrection Choir and Orchestra